Mora, New Mexico: Early settlement of the area

-However, Mora was formally founded as a Hispanic farming community – after Mexican independence from Spain – upon a land grant issued September 28, 1835, by Centralist Republic of Mexico Governor of Nuevo Mexico Albino Pérez, It provided title to a strip of Mora Valley land to each of dozens of families willing to settle there.
-Despite fanciful stories about subsistence on berries (mora means 'mulberry' in Spanish), the valley, the river, the town, and eventually the county appear to have taken their name from the family name Mora, borne by several of the settlers.
-While mulberry trees are found in the area, they are not native to the Americas and thus were brought by Spanish or later settlers.
+However, Mora was formally founded as a Hispanic farming community – after Mexican independence from Spain – upon a land grant issued September 28, 1835, by Centralist Republic of Mexico Governor of Nuevo Mexico Albino Pérez.
+The Mora Land Grant provided title to a strip of Mora Valley land to each of dozens of families willing to settle there.
+Despite fanciful stories about subsistence on berries (mora means "mulberry" in Spanish), the valley, the river, the town, and eventually the county appear to have taken their name from the family name Mora, borne by several of the settlers.
+While mulberry trees are found in the area, they were likely introduced by Spanish or later settlers.

 The whole eastern half of New Mexico was claimed by the breakaway Republic of Texas in 1836, but was not occupied by American troops until the arrival of Stephen W. Kearny and his Army of the West in 1846.

 The town

-The settlement, of Hispanos from elsewhere in New Mexico and local Puebloans, was well established by 1843, when there was a raid on the town by freebooters from the Republic of Texas under Colonel Charles A. Warfield claiming that the people in Mora had purchased stolen Texan cattle from the Comanche.
+The settlement, of Hispanos from elsewhere in New Mexico and local Puebloans, was well established by 1843, when there was a raid on the town by freebooters from the Republic of Texas under Colonel Charles A. Warfield, claiming that the people in Mora had purchased stolen Texan cattle from the Comanche.
 The Texans killed five men and took eighteen women and children captive, as well as 75 horses.
 The people of the Mora Valley convened a posse, overtook the Texans, and sent them back to Texas on foot.

-Mora was subject to occupying United States control under the U.S. provisional government of New Mexico beginning in 1846, during the Mexican–American war.
+Mora was subject to occupying United States control under the U.S. provisional government of New Mexico beginning in 1846, during the Mexican–American War.
 The town, then consisting of the two settlements of Upper and Lower Mora, (sometimes misspelled "Moro" in American documents of the era) was the site of two armed conflicts between United States Army troops and a militia of Hispano and Puebloan Mexican-nationalists, in the Taos Revolt, a guerrilla campaign of the war.
-In the First Battle of Mora, on January 24, 1847, a group of over 150 New Mexican resistance fighters repelled an expedition of 80 US Army troops, and killed their commander, Captain Israel R. Hendley, and several others.
+In the First Battle of Mora, on January 24, 1847, a group of over 150 New Mexican resistance fighters repelled an expedition of 80 US Army troops and killed their commander, Captain Israel R. Hendley, and several others.
 On February 1, Capt.
 Jesse I. Morin and his 200 men, with artillery, destroyed the village and surrounding ranches and crops, in retaliation.
 This sent surviving combatant and civilian residents of Mora and its environs fleeing into and over the mountains to other settlements.
 The town was rebuilt some time later, after crops could be re-established.
-This destruction has made historical and genealogical research on Mora difficult beyond 1848, because most early records went up in flames with the buildings.
+This destruction has made historical and genealogical research on Mora difficult earlier than 1848, because most early records went up in flames with the buildings.